Did you know that there are three different types of Shubunkin goldfish, one of which is pretty rare?

 Life Expectancy

-Shubunkins have a life expectancy of between ten and 15 years, although it’s not unusual for these fish to live much longer than that if kept in optimum conditions.
+Shubunkins have a longer lifespan than tropical fish of ten to 15 years, although this species of fish are known to live for much longer than that when kept in optimum conditions and fed a high-quality, varied diet.

 Tank Mates